jafingerhut/core.btree-vector/doc/intro.md

-A disadvantage of the PV invariants is that, in general, there is no way to concatenate two vectors in less time than linear in the size of the second vector (I say "in general" because there are probably a few special sizes of PV vectors that permit fast concatenation, but they are the exception, not the rule).
-The range of number of allowed children in B-tree nodes is what enables fast concatenation, but also what makes looking up elements in a B-tree a little bit slower than in a PV tree.
+A disadvantage of the PV invariants is that, in general, there is no way to concatenate two vectors in less time than linear in the size of the second vector (I say "in general" because there are a few special sizes of PV vectors that permit fast concatenation, but they are the exception, not the rule).
+The range of number of allowed children in B-tree nodes is what enables fast concatenation, but also what makes looking up elements in a B-tree a bit slower than in a PV tree.